Lamma Island

-Lamma Island, also known as Y Island or Pok Liu Chau or simply Pok Liu, is the third largest island in Hong Kong.
+Lamma Island, also known as Y Island, Pok Liu Chau or simply Pok Liu, is the third largest island in Hong Kong.
 Administratively, it is part of the Islands District.

+Lamma Island is a rural area.

 Name

-Lamma Island was named Lamma only because of a chart reading error by Alexander Dalrymple in the 1760s.
-He had acquired a Portuguese chart to the entrances to the Pearl River and, close to the west of the island, the Portuguese owner had written "Lama".
+The island was named Lamma because of a chart reading error by Alexander Dalrymple in the 1760s.
+He acquired a Portuguese chart of the entrance to the Pearl River.
+Close to the west of the island, the Portuguese owner had written "Lama".
 Dalrymple misinterpreted that as the name of the island.
-However, it was a Portuguese notation as to the holding (consistency of the seabed from the point of view of anchoring there), which was (and is) mud – in Portuguese "lama".
+However, it was a Portuguese note describing the consistency of the seabed for the sake of anchoring there.
+The Portuguese word "lama" refers to mud.

-In all the early charts the name was spelled with only one "m".
-So the island acquired a British name by error and one that subsequently was sinicised by its name being rendered phonetically in characters ("Lam a" can mean "south fork" in Cantonese), with the original muddle being all but forgotten.
+In early charts the name was spelled with only one "m".
+The island acquired a British name by error.
+The name was acculturated phonetically in characters, "Lam a" can mean "south fork" in Cantonese, with the original muddle being all but forgotten.
 At some point, things became further obscured by the addition of the second "m" in the English spelling.

 In ancient times, Lamma used to be named as Pok Liu or Pok Liu Chau.